Twin Cities Splash Pads

 Valleyfair’s Barefoot Beach | Shakopee

 This family-friendly splash pad — free with admission to Valleyfair as part of its Soak City water park — features almost an entire acre of water-play elements, including a tipping bucket, slides and geysers.
 Kids must be fewer than 54 inches tall or accompanied by a supervising companion.
-Day passes to Valleyfair start at $35 online.
+Day passes to Valleyfair tickets can be found online.

 Miller ParkEden Prairie